FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/levees-breach-editor/Levees Breach Editor.rst

 .. image:: ../../img/Levee-Breach/Levees008.png

-It is important to apply the breach to the reservoir side of the levee.
+.. important:: Apply the breach to the reservoir side of the levee.
                Do not apply a breach point on the downstream side of the levee.
                In this case, the breach starts in the North direction because the Point is closest to that levee.

 4. Click
    this location.